Learning to Read with Magnetic Alphabet Game

 I’m really excited to meet Tad Hills on a LiveChat at the Kids Read and Play Random House Community at BlogFrog.
 I hope you can join me!

 I asked for a Color Nook for Mother’s Day last year.
-I really wanted to read picture book on an eReader with my kids.
-The shelves were filling up fast and I figured it would be a new, space efficient and different way of reading books at bedtime.
+I really wanted to read a picture book on an eReader with my kids.
+The shelves were filling up fast and I figured it would be a new, space-efficient and different way of reading books at bedtime.
 How Rocket Learned to Read by Tad Hills was my first picture book download and it didn’t disappoint.
 It won a Caldecott honor earlier that year, and I had flipped through it several times at bookstores.
 The narration was spot on, and the characters and story are ADORABLE!
 We still read it frequently on the Nook.

 How Rocket Learned to Read by Tad Hills

-Other picture books did not translate as well to the Color Nook — some tried to put an entire landscape spread on one Nook page which is way to small to read, especially when the font size is small to begin with.
+Other picture books did not translate as well to the Color Nook — some tried to put an entire landscape spread on one Nook page which is way too small to read, especially when the font size is small, to begin with.
 Jeanne Birdsall’s Flora’s Very Windy Day was my second download — it was up for a Caldecott and she wrote the Penderwicks series.
 Alas, the Color Nook eBook is unusable.
 The devil is in the details and whoever did her eBook did not think it through.
 Her picture book, though, about sibling relationships is charming!

 I would have purchased How Rocket Learned to Read in a heartbeat if my kids were still learning their letters, the first stop on the road to independent reading.
 I love picture books that support learning to read.
 It’s like a present within a present.
 My experiments with teaching my kids their letters culminated in a magnetic letter fishing pole game that I developed using pieces from two different games to teach my youngest his alphabet at around 15 months.
 It worked like magic and he’d beg to play it every day.
 We’d spend about 5 minutes a day on it; stopping the second his interest waned.
 It’s very simple.